RGNC/renpsm_openmp/README.md

 ## Benchmarking

-You can run the script ''benchmark.sh'' to run 480 simulations: 30 simulations for 8 different number of threads for 2 environments (30x8x2) using the same pseudo-random number generator seed and obtaining wall times for the simulations (excludind the reading and writing of files).
+You can run the script ''benchmark.sh'' to run 240 simulations: 30 simulations for 8 different number of threads for test 1 (map.pgm file) using the same pseudo-random number generator seed and obtaining wall times for the simulations (excludind the reading and writing of files).
+We have used a computer running Ubuntu Linux 16.04 over an AMD A10-9600P processor with 4 cores and 12 GB of RAM obtaining the results in ''benchmark_output.txt''.

+If you want to write your benchmark output to a file:

+- ./benchmark.sh > file.txt

+where file.txt is the name of the output file.

+In order to process the data and compute average values and standard deviations, you can use the file ''process_benchmark_output.c''.
+Firstly, you should compile it:

+- gcc process_benchmark_output.c -o process_benchmark_output

+Then, you can process your output file as follows:

+- ./process_benchmark_output file.txt

+where file.txt is, again, the name of the output file containing the benchmark results.

+Average values and standard deviations will be prompted to the standard output.

 *Programming a program inside a program is something like...*